Welcome to today's edition of the Rush 24-7 podcast.

 Next, Richard Zeckhauser.

-Richard Zackhauser is a professor of political economy at the Kennedy School of Government.
+Richard Zeckhauser is a professor of political economy at the Kennedy School of Government.

 He also signed off on Rich Wine's dissertation.

-He belongs to the economic econometric society, the American Academy of Sciences, and the Institute of Medicine.
+He belongs to the Econometric Society, the American Academy of Sciences, and the Institute of Medicine.

-The final member of the committee that approved Rich Wine's thesis, Christopher Jinx.
+The final member of the committee that approved Rich Wine's thesis, Christopher Jenks.

 Christopher Jenks is a professor of social policy at Harvard's JFK School.

-He edit, edited the New Republic, liberal journal of opinion in the 1960s.
+He edited the New Republic, liberal journal of opinion, in the 1960s.

 He has written several scholarly books tackling poverty, economic inequality, affirmative action, welfare reform, and he's even written on racial differences.